French Press vs Chemex (AKA Pour Over vs French Press)

-What does your perfect morning coffee taste like?
+What does your perfect cup of coffee taste like?

-But, which method should you really trust to make that ‘perfect’ brew?
-Let’s pair up the French Press vs drip coffee brewing and see which tickles your fancy.
+So which method should you trust to make that ‘perfect’ brew?
+Let’s compare the French Press vs drip coffee brewing and see which one tickles your fancy.

 This coffee wonder is the brainchild of Peter J. Schlumbohm, Ph.D., a doctor of chemistry.
-He used his Erlenmeyer flask and laboratory glass funnel as inspirations in creating a coffee-making device back in 1941, and is now warmly welcomed in the modern coffee scene.
+Inspired by his laboratory equipment, he created this coffee-making device back in 1941 (1).
+A device that occupies a pride of place in the modern coffee scene.

 In a nutshell, this is how the Chemex method works: